evilsocket/opensnitch/README.md

 ### Rules

-Rules are stored as JSON files inside the `-rule-path` folder, in the simplest cast a rule looks like this:
+Rules are stored as JSON files inside the `-rule-path` folder, in the simplest case a rule looks like this:

 ```json
 {